 In a double-blinded randomised clinical trial we tested the effects of applying Solution for Scars.
 Live human volunteers all had identical biopsies to remove a plug of skin from their upper arms, to create a fresh wound.

 The participants were split into four groups, half who were treated with Solution for Scars cream and half with a placebo cream without the active ingredient.

 Each group was further split into two with one cohort having their wounds zonally primed either with the Solution for Scars or the placebo, and the rest not treated for two weeks until after the scar was formed.

-“We have now shown that with Solution for Scars we can not only improve the quality of the scar so they are less thick, less red, and that by applying the cream early we can modify the quality of the scar for a better end result.”
-Dr Bayat
+“We have now shown that with Solution for Scars we can not only improve the quality of the scar so they are less thick, less red, but that by applying the cream early we can modify the quality of the scar for a better end result.”
+Prof Bayat

 Founder of Science of Skin & Skin Biologist